-Elective to Freshmen who offer two years of Greek at entrance, and to Juniors and Seniors who have completed two years of Greek.
+Elective to Juniors and Seniors who have completed Greek 3-4.

 GREEK 7-8.
 Greek Drama.
 Two plays are read, usually one of Euripides and one of Sophocles, with sight reading of other dramatists.
 Survey of the origin and development, and the content and form, of the Greek drama.